 Read MoreWhat Should You Do If You Are Hit by a Drunk Driver?

 Drunk driving accidents claim over 30,000 American lives every year.
 Even though the public knows the horrific consequences of getting caught drunk behind the wheel, drunk driving is still a modern epidemic.
+The simple, irrefutable truth is that every drunk driving accident is entirely avoidable, if only the drunk driver learned how to act responsibly.

 Read More